killertux/number-5/README.md

 # End Points:

-For now the only endpoint of number-5 is [/where-should-we-eat](https://number-5.herokuapp.com/where-should-we-eat?).
+The main endpoint of number-5 is [/where-should-we-eat](https://number-5.herokuapp.com/where-should-we-eat?).
 Is an endpoint that tells us where we should eat each day of the month.

+Another useful endpoint is [/is-it-raining](https://number-5.herokuapp.com/is-it-raining?).
+This one tells us if it is raining or not.
+Don't abuse please, it is not cached yet.

 Also, if you type a wrong endpoint you will be blessed with a random phrase from Number 5